dotnet/arcade/Documentation/StartHere.md

-- Move out of .NET CI and into our new Azure DevOps project (https://dev.azure.com/dnceng/public) for your public CI. - See [Onboarding VSTS](VSTS/VSTSOnboarding.md).
+- Move out of .NET CI and into our new Azure DevOps project (https://dev.azure.com/dnceng/public) for your public CI. - See [Onboarding Azure DevOps](AzureDevOps/Azure DevOpsOnboarding.md).
-- Move out of the devdiv Azure DevOps instance (https://dev.azure.com/devdiv/ or https://devdiv.visualstudio.com) and into the internal project for (https://dev.azure.com/dnceng/internal) internal CI and official builds. - See [Onboarding VSTS](VSTS/VSTSOnboarding.md) and [Moving Official Builds from DevDiv to DncEng](VSTS/MovingFromDevDivToDncEng.md).
+- Move out of the devdiv Azure DevOps instance (https://dev.azure.com/devdiv/ or https://devdiv.visualstudio.com) and into the internal project for (https://dev.azure.com/dnceng/internal) internal CI and official builds. - See [Onboarding Azure DevOps](AzureDevOps/Azure DevOpsOnboarding.md) and [Moving Official Builds from DevDiv to DncEng](AzureDevOps/MovingFromDevDivToDncEng.md).
 - Onboard onto dependency flow (Darc). - See [Dependency Flow Onboarding](DependencyFlowOnboarding.md).
-- Use Helix for testing where possible - See [Sending Jobs to Helix](https://github.com/dotnet/arcade/blob/master/Documentation/VSTS/SendingJobsToHelix.md)
+- Use Helix for testing where possible - See [Sending Jobs to Helix](https://github.com/dotnet/arcade/blob/master/Documentation/AzureDevOps/SendingJobsToHelix.md)

 ### Which branches should I make these changes in?